 $^{^{13}}$ Our figures on R&D here and below are based only on the expensed portion of companies' R&D expenditure (what Compustat Global's XRD field captures).
 These figures ignore the portion of each period's R&D investments that is capitalized, which is allowed under IFRS for certain development costs.
 However, our supplemental analyses suggest that including the capitalized portion of companies' R&D expenditures does not yield material differences in our analyses and inferences.
 In particular, we supplement our Compustat Global sample with data from Worldscope, which collects information about net capitalized development costs (ITEM2504) and amortization of capitalized R&D (ITEM1153).
 We then define an alternative measure that better reflects the total investment in R&D in a given year: R&D expense plus amortization of capitalized R&D plus increase in net capitalized development costs.
-We obtain nearly identical trends and levels in our three investment measures when they are defined using the alternative R&D investment measure.
-Similarly, our analyses and inferences about investment intensity are nearly identical using the alternative measure of R&D investment.
+We obtain nearly identical trends and levels in our three investment measures when they are defined using the alternative R&D investment.